EnSpec/hytools/README.md

 line tools which combine these functions and provide a streamlined workflow for processing images.

-For more examples see the HyTools basics ipython notebook [here](https://github.com/EnSpec/hytools/blob/master/examples/hytools_basics_notebook.ipynb).
+For examples see the HyTools basics ipython notebook [here](https://github.com/EnSpec/hytools/blob/master/examples/hytools_basics_notebook.ipynb).

 # Installation